 CA TB117-2013 can be misleading and some companies are taking advantage of the confusing wording.
 Please contact us directly for more information - we are happy to answer with complete honesty!
 If someone tells you their polystyrene does not have ANY flame retardants, you should question them thoroughly.

-Remember, our covers and liners do NOT have flame retardants (except as clearly noted like our FR vinyl).Bonus: customers with Ahh bean bags get discounts on filler!
+Remember, our covers and liners do NOT have flame retardants (except our FR vinyl and Kinetic Energy Plum).Bonus: customers with Ahh bean bags get discounts on filler!

 All bean bag chairs are upholstered furniture, which also fall into a special category because they are filled.
 As such, all bean bags are legally required to include labels with information about the manufacturer (name, address, Uniform Registry Number) and what the filling is.
 In most cases, it should also include flammability information.
 With this information, consumers are safer.
 Especially because children often use bean bag chairs, it is vital that you know what is inside, if it meets US flammability standards, and who to contact if you have problems.